JukkoInc/jukko-ios-sdk/README.md

 ```

 #### Initialization
-Initialization has to be done before Jukko can be customized and launched.
-The method will need the API.
+Initialization has to be done before Jukko SDK can be customized and launched.
+The method will need an API key.
 The API key can be generated in the dashboard after registration.
 You can register on [Jukko website](https://jukko.com).

 * Swift: